HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 **NOTE**: This is a sophisticated project and will require a significant understanding of various HydraEcosystem tools including hydrus, parser, and the agent.
 We understand there's a lot to be done here, so, we'll try to pair 2-3 students to complete the overall task providing students an opportunity to learn how to work in distributed teams.

 ## 5. Get Creative
 We encourage creativity a lot and understand it is very important for you to work on the things you're really interested in.
 If you want, you can choose subparts from the ideas listed above or even come up with your own (discussing new ideas with mentors first is highly encouraged) to create the proposal best suited to your interests.
+The student can mix different components of these ideas to present an original proposal.

 ### Skills Required:
 - A TON OF CREATIVITY